Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 If you use the Python script `scripts/config.py` to adjust your configuration, you do not need to modify your scripts to specify which configuration file to edit, the script automatically updates the correct file.

-There has been significant changes in the configuration options, primarily affecting cryptography.
+There have been significant changes in the configuration options, primarily affecting cryptography.

 #### Cryptography configuration
 - See [psa-transition.md](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/psa-transition.md#compile-time-configuration).